Camble/LiveryLink/README.md

 ## Installation

+1. Extract all contents into a folder.
 1. Run `LiveryLink.exe`.
 1. Locate your `DCS\Saved Games\` folder if prompted.
 1. Choose `Yes` to install the scripts.

 As the DCS mod & script installation only happens once on first run, if you have any issues, delete the `LiveryLink` folder from `%AppData% (local)` and re-run.
 This is especially important if you relocate `LiveryLink.exe` to another folder, as the launcher won't know where to find it.

 ## Desktop Client

 The UI is currently very barebones.
 Paste in a Livery URL from [DCS User Files](https://www.digitalcombatsimulator.com/en/files/) to install it.

-There is no progress bar yet, but you should be notified when complete.

 # Settings

-If you need to clear the stored settings (e.g. your chosen liveries folder location), delete the `%AppData%\Local\LiveryLink` folder.
+If you need to clear the stored settings, select `Tools` then `Reset config`.

 ## Livery Sharing